dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 qemu -d int -no-reboot
 ```

+While debugging with gdb, we may want to keep qemu hanging after a triple fault (when the cpu should reset), to do some more investigation, in this case we need to add also `-no-shutdown` (along with) `-no-reboot`

 ### Start Qemu for remote Debugging

 To start Qemu to accepts connections from gdb, you need to add *-s* and *-S*  flags to the command, where: